NVIDIA/modulus/examples/cfd/swe_nonlinear_pino/README.md

 To examine the properties of PINOs with 3 coupled nonlinear equations, we examined the ability of the networks to reproduce the nonlinear shallow water equations.
-These equations are applicable in a number of physical scenerios including tsunami modeling.
+These equations are applicable in several physical scenarios including tsunami modeling.
 We assumed that the total fluid column height
-$\eta(x,y,t)$ was composed of a mean height plus some perturbation, but the initial velicity fields $u(x,y,t)$ and $v(x,y,t)$ were initially zero.
+$\eta(x,y,t)$ was composed of a mean height plus some perturbation, but the initial velocity fields $u(x,y,t)$ and $v(x,y,t)$ were initially zero.
 These equations are given by

 $$\begin{align}